Introduction

 destination = "secrets/ext.env"

-2. Example of template block in Terraform Enterprise JobSpec
+Step 2: Define the template block in the Terraform Enterprise JobSpec

-Next, you’ll want to query all three external services minio-svc, redis-svc, and postgres-svc that are already registered in the Nomad service catalog.
-The template should look like this:
+Next, query all three external services (minio-svc, redis-svc, and postgres-svc) that are registered in the Nomad service catalog.
+The template block should appear as follows.

 task "tfe-task" {